Sept - Oct 2022

-Luise Erpenbeck has been awarded one of three Else Kröner Clinician Scientist professorships.
+Luise Erpenbeck has been awarded one of three Else Kröner Clinician Scientist professorships in Germany.
 I feel very honoured!

 Elsa Neubert and Daniel Meyer were awarded the prize of the foundation council of the UMG for an outstanding publication!
 Both of these exceptional researchers have since decided to face new challenges - Elsa as a postdoc in Leiden, Daniel as a research attorney.